frank0434/QuickTestMassBalanceCalculator/README.md

 - New set of paras for A C B M in excel
   A should be 0 or positive values
-- read in and organise
+- Copy and paste into `crop parameters` sheet in the mother workbook
-- connect to sqlite3
+- Rerun `formatConversion` to have an updated sqlite3
-- insert new